MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-guest-operating-system-profile.md

     -   **RunOnce commands**

         This setting applies only to Linux-based profiles.
 These commands run in the specified order during deployment after the operating system has been configured.
-If shell conventions such as pipes are used, we recommend wrapping each command with an explicit invocation of the shell, for example, `/bin/sh ‚Äìc ‚Äú<your command>‚Äù`.
+If shell conventions such as pipes are used, we recommend wrapping each command with an explicit invocation of the shell, for example, `/bin/sh ñc ì<your command>î`.
 In this example, double quotes in the command must be escaped.

     -   **Public SSH key**